Brindha-1802/netflix-dashboard/README.md

 # NETFLIX DASHBOARD(interactive dashboard creation by usig  power BI)

-I developed this project in power bi ,creating visuals,slicers to analyse the data.the process ivolved data collection,data preprocessing,data visualization.
+I developed this project in power bi ,creating visuals,slicers to analyse the data. the process involved data collection,data preprocessing,data visualization.

 ## process:
 1.verify the data for any missing value ,tranform into power query editor to make changes on the datasets